Skip to main content

 A key feature of rustic design is using natural elements wherever possible.
 This Christmas, go all-natural with a real Christmas tree, festive garland, and pine cones to bring a bit of the outdoors inside.
 Country Sampler Magazine showcases how to incorporate these natural elements into your kitchen with fruit bowls, wooden frames, and garlands.
 Not only do these features look great, but they will also bring a naturally woodsy smell inside your home.

-Wind fairy lights around wooden posts or pillars for a magical glow, or mimic this pinner and hang bulbs above the fireplace to illuminate the mantel.
+Wind fairy lights around wooden posts or pillars or hang them in various places for a magical glow.
+You can also mimic this pinner and hang bulbs above the fireplace to illuminate the mantel.
 For a more organic look, wrap garland around the beams and hang some mistletoe overhead to complete the Christmas aesthetic.
 Really, anywhere you want to incorporate fairy lights is a good idea around the holidays.

 This year, bring the winter wonderland vibe to your home with soft blues, whites, and silver.
 Follow in Creative Cain Cabin’s footsteps and decorate with light blue napkins, white tablecloths, and silvery ornaments to create a snowy escape inside your home.
 Even if your home is otherwise dark, white and blue will bring a brighter holiday feel.